Beaver boys soccer must forfeit section win under new PIAA rule

 Thursday, October 3, 2024 | 8:40 PM

-The Beaver boys soccer team must forfeit a section win because of actions by a coach.
+The Beaver boys soccer team must forfeit a section win because of a new rule that school administrators say should be reconsidered.

-The Bobcats defeated Keystone Oaks, 2-1, on Saturday, but that win was later overturned by a PIAA rule that punishes a team if an ejected coach does not promptly leave the area, WPIAL administrator Vince Sortino said.
+The Bobcats defeated Keystone Oaks, 2-1, on Saturday, but that win was later overturned by a PIAA regulation that punishes a team if an ejected coach does not promptly leave the area.

 The new rule was approved in July.